ArgonDesign/alogic/doc/types.md

 Alogic supports grouping related values into structures.
-A structure type is defined with the `struct` keyword, followed by the name of the structure type, and the structure fields in curly braces:
+A structure type is defined with the `struct` keyword, followed by the name of the structure type, and the structure members in curly braces:

 ```
 struct point_t {